 Eventually the Superfriends find Wonder Woman’s cell and rescue her, but things kind of go south rather quickly when Wonder Woman leads them into a trap.
 Turns out DeSaad’s machine worked just fine and now Wonder Woman has partnered up with Darkseid (let’s all agree as a group that they didn’t have time to consummate their relationship) and the Superfriends are held fast by the power of the Mind Probe as Darkseid informs them that, “She is mine now, as you all shall be.
 At the touch of the button you shall become servants of both myself and my future queen, Wonder Woman.”

-Things don’t look good for the Superfriends, not even Superman has the mental power to resist DeSaad’s diabolical device, but there is one thing that Darkseid hadn’t planned on and that is Firestorm.
-Turns out the Firestorm being two minds in one body (High School student Ronnie Raymond and Nobel Prize-winning physicist Martin Stein who become Firestorm when the two merge) allows them to resist the Mind Probe and break free of its evil grip.
+Things don’t look good for the Superfriends, not even Superman has the mental power to resist DeSaad’s diabolical device, but there is one thing that Darkseid hadn’t planned on and that would be Firestorm.
+Turns out the about Firestorm being two minds in one body (High School student Ronnie Raymond and Nobel Prize-winning physicist Martin Stein who become Firestorm when the two merge) allows them to resist the Mind Probe and he break free of its evil grip.

-Once Firestorm is free of the Mind Probe he blasts it into pieces thus freeing the rest of the Superfriends from its evil grip.
-Superman rolls up Darkseid, DeSadd and Kalibak in the floor, which if you know anything about Darkseid’s power set this is utter bullshit, and Batman whips out Wonder Woman’s Lasso of Truth stating that, “Only the power of her magic lasso can save her now.”
+Once Firestorm is free of the Mind Probe he blasts it into pieces, thus freeing the rest of the Superfriends from its evil grip, and Superman rolls up Darkseid, DeSadd and Kalibak in the floor – if you know anything about Darkseid’s power set you know this is utter bullshit – and then Batman whips out Wonder Woman’s Lasso of Truth stating that, “Only the power of her magic lasso can save her now.”
 Batman snares Wonder Woman in its golden coils and states, “Stop, Wonder Woman.
 By the power of Hera, you are now free.”
-The Amazon is then able to break the hold the Mind Probe had on her, but while everyone was marveling at the returning friend Darkseid and company freed themselves from the rolled up floor.
-“Nothing can stand my Omega Beams,” Darkseid claims, but which Superman seems to manage with but a little effort, and it does buy them enough time for Wonder Woman to use Darkseid’s Stargate device to open a portal home.
+The Amazon is then able to break the hold that the Mind Probe had on her, but while everyone was marveling at their returning friend Darkseid and company freed themselves from the rolled up floor.
+“Nothing can stand my Omega Beams,” Darkseid claims, but which Superman seems to manage with but a little effort, and it also buys them enough time for Wonder Woman to use Darkseid’s Stargate device to open a portal home.

 Note: In the comics a “Boom Tube” was used as a dimensional point-to-point travel portal, mostly for traveling between New Genesis and Apokolips, why this show changed it to a Stargate is beyond me.
 Maybe the “boom” in Boom Tube sounded too violent.

-Even though Super Friends: The Legendary Super Powers Show has the our heroes pitted against very dangerous foes the action is still relegated to people being caught in nets and escaping force field beams or some such nonsense.
-A battle between Superman and Darkseid should be a titanic battle of epic proportions and not the lame ass nonsense we see here.
-Sadly even though comics in the 80s had got darker over the years with such works as Frank Miller’s The Dark Knight Returns kids were still not allowed to see such violence on their Saturday morning programs.
+Even though Super Friends: The Legendary Super Powers Show has our heroes being pitted against very dangerous foes the action is still relegated to people being caught in nets, or escaping force field beams and other such nonsense, a battle between Superman and Darkseid should be a titanic battle of epic proportions and not the lame ass nonsense we see here.
+Sadly even though comics in the 80s had gotten darker over the years, with such works as Frank Miller’s The Dark Knight Returns, kids were still not allowed to see such violence on their Saturday morning programs.

-Note: The voice of Batman for this run of Super Friends was provided by Adam West, decades after hanging up the cowl from his successful Batman live action series, and the voice of Darkseid was delivered by the king of cartoon voices Frank Welker and viewers of Inspector Gadget may notice that Darkseid sounds a lot like the gravelly voice Dr. Claw as Welker voiced them both.
+Note: The voice of Batman for this run of Super Friends was provided by Adam West, decades after hanging up the cowl from his successful Batman live action series, and the voice of Darkseid was delivered by the king of cartoon voices Frank Welker, and viewers of Inspector Gadget may recognize the fact that Darkseid sounds a lot like the gravelly voice Dr. Claw as Welker voiced them both.
 Watching this show I kept expecting Darkseid to end each episode declaring, “I’ll get you next time, Superfriends!”